A Study on the Origin of Christianity

 "We can’t be sure that Mark 6:3 was not simply listing a few common names to give Jesus a family for the purposes of illustrating the proverb in that particular pericope; and Matthew simply followed Mark’s lead, as he does with so much else.
 Luke and John did not—nor did Acts—quite possibly because they simply knew no such relationship, not because they excised it;"

 Because Jesus renounces family, it also conveys the idea that the sect is more important than your own siblings and parents.
-To cut a member from his family is a common strategy to many cults in order to gain more authority on him/her.
+In order to gain more authority on its members, a common strategy to many cults is to isolate them from their families.

 A Marginal Gloss?